jameskimmel/opinions_about_tech_stuff/network stuff/CG-NAT.md

 NAT is a workaround for an old problem.
 In the beginning of the internet, you only had one single computer that was directly connected to your modem.
 Or maybe you did not even had an external modem, because your Laptop or PC had in integrated modem.
 There was no need for multiple IPs.
 When people started to have multiple devices in their homes, ISPs did not start handing out multiple IPv4.
 Instead you we put all devices behind one single IPv4, behind a router that does NAT if needed.

 BTW: That problem is solved with IPv6.
-Instead of getting only a single IPv4 from your ISP for all your devices, you get IPv6 prefix.
-Prefixes can be of different sizes but even the smallest /64 prefix offers you billions of IPs.
+Instead of getting only a single IPv4 from your ISP for all your devices, you get an IPv6 prefix.
+Prefixes can be of different sizes, but even the smallest /64 prefix offers you billions of IPs.
+But more common is the bigger /56 or even /48 prefix.
-That way every device can get its own public IPv6.
+That way every device can get its own public IPv6 and does not have to share one single public IPv4.

 ## What is CG-NAT?